bundabrg/GeyserReversion/docs/index.md

 GeyserReversion is a Geyser Extension that provides protocol level support for MultiVersion in Geyser and will eventually allow any supported version to connect to any supported Geyser.

+If you've heard of [ViaVersion](https://github.com/ViaVersion/ViaVersion) then this is the equivalent but for the Bedrock side of Geyser.
+It allows any of the supported client versions listed below to connect to any of the supported server versions.

 ## Features

 * Minecraft Educational Edition Support